angelacassanelli/HeartDiseaseDetection/README.md

 ## 🚀 About Me
-I'm a MSc Computer Science Engineering Student at Polytechnic Univeristy of Bari and this is my project work for Statistical and Matematical Methods exam.
+I'm a MSc Computer Science Engineering Student at Polytechnic Univeristy of Bari and this is my project work for Statistical and Matematical Methods for Artificial Intelligence exam.